ERAalex/ERA_Fast_API_course_money/README.md

 - the user can write the name of coin and get information from our Fast Api Server.<br><br>

+3. Ready Dockerfile and Docker-compose.yml to RUN Containers.
+Just type the command: docker-compose up Container for app + Container for MongoDB

 Interesting points about API of SBR:<br>
 - All information from https://cbr.ru/development/SXML/ we recive not in JSON but as XML so we need to use - import xmltodict as xmltodict <br>
 <br>